 By focusing on these 5 areas, you will get a head start on establishing a secure enterprise data protection strategy.

-1. Auditing and Compliance
+#1 Auditing & Compliance

 Whether you’re creating an enterprise data protection strategy or fine-tuning an existing one, the best place to start is a comprehensive audit of your security systems.
 Finding out about your vulnerabilities makes it much easier to decide on the type of data that most needs protecting, as well as who should be granted access to different types of data.
 In addition, auditing can help you formulate your company’s data protection goals and practices.
 You may even decide to go for a zero-trust model.